ChaoGu92/Min-Max-BRG/README.md

 * the set of final markings MF characterizd by the generalized mutual exclusion constraint (GMEC) parameters w and k

-* the set of explicit transitions Te1
+* the set of explicit transitions Te

 ## Output of the program 2: